by Sebastian R. Fama

-The standard defense for condoning fornication is usually a variation of the following: "Thereís nothing wrong with sleeping with someone you really love. " Curiously, the same men who say this to their girlfriends say the opposite to their sisters and daughters.
-If a man really thought the act was acceptable he wouldnít object to his loved ones participating in it.
+The practice of saving sex for marriage is not as popular as it once was.
+Despite this I think that most men and women, at least subconsciously, believe that fornication (sex outside of marriage) is wrong.
+The standard defense for having sex outside of marriage is usually a variation of the following: "There’s nothing wrong with sleeping with someone you really love. " Curiously, the same men who say this to their girlfriends say the opposite to their sisters and daughters.
 The idea that it is okay for men but not for their daughters and sisters is nonsensical.
-Men don't want the women they care about fornicating because they know from their own experience that it is wrong and destructive.
+Men don't want the women they care about fornicating because they know from their own experience that it is wrong.

-Ten percent of all 15 to 19 year-old females become pregnant each year (Kids Having Kids, A Robin Hood Foundation Special Report on the Costs of Adolescent Childbearing, June 1996, p 1).
+Ten percent of all 15 to 19-year-old females become pregnant each year (Kids Having Kids, A Robin Hood Foundation Special Report on the Costs of Adolescent Childbearing, June 1996, p 1).

 More than 80 percent of pregnant girls under age 17 who give birth and keep their babies end up on welfare, costing society a staggering $21 billion a year (ibid, 20).

-The physical effects of sex are not limited to just pregnancy and STDís.
+The physical effects of sex are not limited to just pregnancy and STD’s.
 According to Health Canada: "You are more likely to develop cervical cancer if you have multiple sexual partners or if you become sexually active at an early age.
 Early sexual activity is believed to increase the risk because during puberty, cervical tissue undergoes many changes that might make the area more vulnerable to damage."

 In an article on Chastity, Mary Beth Bonnacci tells about yet another physical effect.
 She writes:

 Recent studies illustrate the superiority of Christian Sexual ethics.
-One study found that non married men and women report significantly higher rates of sexual dysfunction than do married men and women (Sexual Dysfunction in the United States, Prevalence and Predictors, Edward O. Laumann, et. al.).
+One study found that non-married men and women report significantly higher rates of sexual dysfunction than do married men and women (Sexual Dysfunction in the United States, Prevalence and Predictors, Edward O. Laumann, et. al.).

 Another study found that married couples have the best and most satisfying sex (both physically and emotionally).
-The study further found that enjoyment was greatest when there was only one sexual partner in a lifetime (The Social Organization of Sexuality: Sexual Practices in the United States, Edward O. Laumann, et. al., table 10.5, p 364).
+The study also found that enjoyment was greatest when there was only one sexual partner in a lifetime (The Social Organization of Sexuality: Sexual Practices in the United States, Edward O. Laumann, et. al., table 10.5, p 364).